davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 the source, likewise with `alloc` and `std`.

-[`cargo remove`][cargo-remove] will remove `core`, `alloc` or `std` explicitly from the manifest if invoked with those crate names:
+[`cargo remove`][cargo-remove] will remove `core`, `alloc` or `std` explicitly from the manifest if invoked with those crate names (using the same heuristics as those described above for `cargo add`):

 ```toml
 [package]